 : drug withdrawal syndrome, malaise, oedema, peripheral oedema, drug tolerance, thirst, pyrexia.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.

-Signs of oxycodone toxicity and overdosage are pin-point pupils, respiratory depression, hypotension and hallucinations.
-Circulatory failure and somnolence progressing to stupor or deepening coma, skeletal muscle flaccidity, bradycardia and death may occur in more severe cases.
+Acute overdose with oxycodone can be manifested by miosis, respiratory depression, hypotension and hallucinations.
+Circulatory failure and somnolence progressing to stupor or deepening coma, hypotonia, bradycardia and death may occur in more severe cases.

 The effects of overdosage will be potentiated by the simultaneous ingestion of alcohol or other psychotropic drugs.Treatment of oxycodone overdosage